smasala/stumblejs/README.md

 JavaScript error logger and monitor.

-All JavaScript errors are caught and sent via ajax to be logged on the server.
+All JavaScript errors are caught and sent via ajax (batch-wise) so that they can be logged server-side

 ## Getting Started